Homemade Birria Tacos Recipe (Quesa Tacos)

 - Making 1 taco at a time, lightly dip two corn tortillas into the top part of the consomé liquid and place on top of each other in a cast-iron skillet over medium to medium-high heat.

-- Immediately evenly sprinkle some of the cheese onto the top of the corn tortilla, followed up with evenly adding some of the chopped meat to the one-half side of the taco on top of the cheese.
+- Immediately, evenly sprinkle some of the cheese on top of the corn tortilla, followed by evenly adding some of the chopped meat to the one-half side of the taco on top of the cheese.

-- At this point you can also add on diced onions and cilantro, but that part is optional.
+- At this point, you can also add diced onions and cilantro, but that part is optional.

 - Cook for a minute or two and then fold the taco over to help form it.
 Cook for about one more minute.